NickGrunert/master-thesis/modules/03_truth_compare.typ

     In order to accomplish this objective, it is necessary to invert the #abr("IoU") matrix.
     This is because, in the typical case, the #abr("IoU") would need to be maximised; however, in this instance, the objective is to minimise the scores.

-    The #abr("HMA") aligns with our objectives, demonstrating enhanced optimization compared to the self-implementation approach due to its status as established library code.
+    The #abr("HMA") aligns with our objectives, demonstrating enhanced optimisation compared to the self-implementation approach due to its status as established library code.
     Additionally, the algorithm inherently produces surfaces that have not been mapped.
     These surfaces may not align with any truth segments, or may be outscored by other surfaces.
-    The availability of these surfaces facilitates effective visualization of the cases, thereby enabling subsequent evaluation.
+    The availability of these surfaces facilitates effective visualisation of the cases, thereby enabling subsequent evaluation.

     #heading(depth: 5, numbering: none, bookmarked: false)[Comparison]
     The scoring function remains relatively stable.